 - motorcycles (including with a sidecar, provided it has less than four wheels and the unladen weight does not exceed 410kg)

-A bus, cycle, motorcycle or permitted taxi may only wait in a bus lane long enough to enable a person to get in or out off the vehicle.
+A bus, cycle, motorcycle or permitted taxi may only wait in a bus lane long enough to allow a person to get in or out of the vehicle.
 The maximum period of waiting is two minutes.

 The days and times the bus lanes are operational are clearly displayed on the signs at the start of each bus lane and at regular intervals along the bus lane.
 It is important to check bus lane signs to confirm the hours of operation and if your vehicle is permitted to use it.

 Note that bus lanes are operational on all bank holidays in Northern Ireland.